romaingrude/Twilio_project/README.md

 - **API Integration**: Configuring and integrating the Twilio API required thorough testing and adjustments.
 - **Interface Usability**: Ensuring the interface was user-friendly and met all project requirements was a key challenge.

 This repository showcases the implementation of a takeaway ordering system with SMS notification capabilities, reflecting the integration of various technologies to enhance user experience and functionality.
+The addition of a user interface, beyond the original CLI requirements, demonstrates an extra mile effort to provide a more comprehensive and interactive solution.